-BJP’s LK Advani, Murli Manohar Joshi requested not to attend consecration ceremony: Ram temple trust
+BJP’s LK Advani, Murli Manohar Joshi asked not to attend consecration ceremony: Ram temple trust

 Prime Minister Narendra Modi is likely to attend the ceremony.

-Rai said that the trust will send a three-member delegation to invite former Prime Minister HD Deve Gowda.
+Rai said that the trust will send a three-member delegation to invite former Prime Minister HD Deve Gowda to the event.

-Actors Amitabh Bachchan, Rajnikanth and Madhuri Dixit, film director Madhur Bhandarkar, industrialists Mukesh Ambani and Anil Ambani, among others, have also been invited to the event, Rai added.
+Actors Amitabh Bachchan, Rajnikanth and Madhuri Dixit, film director Madhur Bhandarkar, industrialists Mukesh Ambani and Anil Ambani, are among those who have been invited to the event, Rai added.

 The Ram temple will be opened for the public after the consecration ceremony.